 Lower is Better

-Your health care provider may talk with you about setting a “target goal.”
+Your health care professional may talk with you about setting a “target goal.”
 Based on new guidelines released in November 2017, normal blood pressure has been lowered to less than 120/80 mmHg.

 Research shows that lower blood pressure goals improve heart health.
 For individuals who are at high risk because of a previous heart attack or stroke, chronic kidney disease, diabetes, or because of a high ASCVD risk score, lower blood pressure measures are better.

 Heart attack and stroke are often caused by atherosclerotic cardiovascular disease (ASCVD).
 ASCVD develops because of a buildup of sticky cholesterol-rich plaque.
 Over time, this plaque can harden and narrow the arteries.

 These targets are now lower because research has shown that people with elevated or stage 1 high blood pressure—previously called “prehypertension”—are already at a higher risk of having a heart attack or stroke.

 Lifestyle changes are the main treatment for those with elevated or stage 1 high blood pressure.
 They are also important in treating individuals with stage 2 high blood pressure (>140 mmHG/>90 mmHG) and for good health overall.
 Healthy choices can go a long way in helping to lower your numbers and include:

 - Focusing on healthy eating (follow the Dietary Approaches to Stop Hypertension diet, limit salt and eat potassium-rich foods)

 - Limiting alcohol (no more than one drink per day for women, two drinks per day for men)